 Mr. Barquist also has handled a number of pro bono matters, including a challenge to California’s distribution of funds for a federal summer jobs program, which recouped $1 million for the San Francisco program, and the winning of a preliminary injunction requiring water releases to protect environmental values in lower Putah Creek, near Davis, California.

-Mr. Barquist is listed in Global Counsel 3000 as a Recommended Intellectual Property practitioner in Los Angeles and was recognized as a Southern California “Super Lawyer” in every year from 2004 through 2013.
-He was also selected for inclusion in the 2007-2014 editions of The Best Lawyers of America in the specialty of intellectual property law, and is recommended by PLC Which lawyer? in the area of Los Angeles intellectual property.
+Mr. Barquist is listed in Global Counsel 3000 as a Recommended Intellectual Property practitioner in Los Angeles and was recognized as a Southern California “Super Lawyer” in every year from 2004 through 2016.
+He was also selected for inclusion in the 2007–2016 editions of Best Lawyers in America in the specialty of intellectual property law.
 Mr. Barquist is a 2014 recipient of the Burton Award for Legal Achievement which honors excellence in legal writing.

-Mr. Barquist received his J.D. from Harvard Law School and his A.B. from the University of Michigan.
+Mr. Barquist received his J.D. from Harvard Law School and his A.B., with high distinction and high honors, from the University of Michigan.
 After earning his law degree, Mr. Barquist clerked for the Honorable Milton Pollack in the United States District Court for the Southern District of New York.